 Students must enroll during their term of admission.
 Admission for a term must be requested and granted by the Graduate College by the 10th day of class.
 Approvals for late admission will be granted based on applicant merit and departmental justification.
 If enrollment in that term is not possible, students should contact their graduate program to request their admission term be changed.
-Students are expected to be enrolled for spring and fall semesters throughout their graduate program, and students must be admitted to the degree program and enrolled in the program for at least one term after admission, which could be spring, summer or fall in order to graduate from the program (see chapter V.A.2 [41] for more information).
-Fellowship recipients must be enrolled during the terms of their appointments (see chapter IX.B.1 [36] for details).
+Students are expected to be enrolled for spring and fall semesters throughout their graduate program, and students must be admitted to the degree program and enrolled in the program for at least one term after admission, which could be spring, summer or fall in order to graduate from the program (see chapter 4.A.2 for more information).
+Fellowship and traineeship recipients must be enrolled during the terms of their appointments.
 Students with assistantships for spring or fall must be enrolled during the term in which they are appointed.
-See chapter IX.A [59] for information about summer appointments and assistantship policies.
+See chapter 8.A for information about summer appointments and assistantship policies.

-Students must register online using the UI-Integrate Self-Service [60] registration system by the tenth day of instruction.
+Students must register online using the UI-Integrate Self-Service registration system by the tenth day of instruction.
 All students are strongly encouraged to register by the tenth day for many reasons including implications for financial aid and insurance coverage.

 Students are responsible for their own registration and for ensuring the accuracy of their schedules.
 Students can check their registration online and print their schedules as needed.
 Students who find errors in their schedules should immediately correct these errors.
-Corrections must be completed before the deadline for adding or dropping a course [61].
+Corrections must be completed before the deadline for adding or dropping a course.